rwcaster1/Aflatoxin/High Throughput Testing.md

 ### Day 3: STORE

-o Spin down cells at 4000rpm for 20min o Pour off supernatant o Store cells in -20 until ready for purification
+1. Spin down cells at 4000rpm for 20min

- Day 3/4: PURIFICATION (~3hrs minimum)
+2. Pour off supernatant

-o Lyse cells via BugBuster (~30min) or Freeze/Thaw Cycles (~3hours)  FREEZE/THAW
+3. Store cells in -20 until ready for purification

- With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (5min at 1500rpm) OR with Pipettman
+### Day 3/4: PURIFICATION (~3hrs minimum)

- Place plates in -80 for 15 minutes to freeze
+1. Lyse cells via BugBuster (~30min) or Freeze/Thaw Cycles (~3hours)
- Pull plates out and let thaw for 35 minutes.
-Shake plate at 1500rpm while thawing. o If doing multiple plates, then rotate plates letting each plate shake for 10minutes.
+ * FREEZE/THAW
- Make sure cells have thawed, then place back in -80 and repeat so cells are frozen a total of 3 times!
+   o With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (5min at 1500rpm) OR with Pipettman o Place plates in -80 for 15 minutes to freeze o Pull plates out and let thaw for 35 minutes.
+Shake plate at 1500rpm while thawing. o If doing multiple plates, then rotate plates letting each plate shake for 10minutes. o Make sure cells have thawed, then place back in -80 and repeat so cells are frozen a total of 3 times!
 If cells have not thawed let mix at room temp for longer!

  BUGBUSTER
  With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (2min